Open-Cascade-SAS/OCCT/dox/contribution/tests/tests.md

 <h4><a id="testmanual_5_3_4">Memory leaks</a></h4>

 The test system measures the amount of memory used by each test case.
-Considerable deviations (as well as the overall difference) in comparison with reference results can be reported by command *testdiff*  (see @ref testmanual_4_4).
+Considerable deviations (as well as the overall difference) in comparison with reference results can be reported by command *testdiff*  (see [Link](#testmanual_4_4)).

 To check memory leak on a particular operation, run it in a cycle, measure the memory consumption at each step and compare it with a threshold value.
 The command *checktrend* (defined in *tests/bugs/begin*) can be used to analyze a sequence of memory measurements and to get a statistically based evaluation of the leak presence.